dqops/dqo/docs/integrations/index.md

     DQOps provides examples for Azure Data Factory for running data quality checks and the detecting the data quality status of any table, before the table is used as a data source.

-    The DQOps REST API can be used in a pipeline before or after a data loading job.
-Calling the DQOps REST API can perform a circuit breaking to stop the pipeline, and prevent loading invalid data downstream when fatal severity issues are detected.
+    The DQOps REST API is executed with use of Web activity a pipeline before or after a data loading job.
+    Calling the DQOps REST APIcan perform a circuit breaking to stop the pipeline, and prevent loading invalid data downstream when fatal severity issues are detected.